Fuel cell system design

 System models: exploring the decision space

-Fuel cell system undergoing a drive-cycle analysis
+Fuel cell powertrain undergoing a drive-cycle analysis

 In particular, rigorous models allow for tracking of gas and liquid state water in the membrane electrolyte assembly (MEA) layers and provide insights into the mechanisms for transport of water within the fuel cell.
 These are key factors affecting fuel cell performance and longevity.